Ignite-Laboratories/Parselcode/E0S0 - Project GoOSE 🪿.md

         obj,
     }

-The final aspect to consider as what I refer to as "wildcard" vectors:
+The final aspect to consider are what I refer to as "wildcard" vectors:

     // "Wildcard" vector parameter and output types func Move(vec ltr.ABC) (out ltr.ABC, err error) {